- Comprehensive Health Services

 - Separating ill students and staff.
 Students and staff that appear ill with flu-like symptoms should be sent home.
 They can return to school and/or work after 24 hours of no fever without fever reducing medication.

-Given the above guidelines, you do not need to report cases of H1N1 or use the H1N1 Questionnaire for new students enrolling into AISD.
 Student Health Services will continue to monitor rates of absenteeism related to students and staff absent from school and/or work with influenza like illness (ILI).

 Beginning in October, the Student Health Services Immunization Program will be providing seasonal flu shots along with regular immunizations to students at the immunization clinics.
 The seasonal flu and H1N1 vaccine will also be available through community health centers, private physicians, and other vaccine providers (HEB, CVS, etc.).
 We will continue to update the District website on the locations where seasonal and H1N1 flu vaccine is available.